zhanglab/psamm/docs/commands.rst

 Configuration File
 ^^^^^^^^^^^^^^^^^^^
-Becuase the ``tmfa`` function requires multiple input files to run, the command was organized to use a central configuration file.
+Because the ``tmfa`` function requires multiple input files to run, the command was organized to use a central configuration file.
-A template confifuration file can be generated using the following `PSAMM` command:
+A template configuration file can be generated using the following `PSAMM` command:

 .. code-block:: shell